African-American Portraits - Prometheus

 Marcelo Maia

-When Prometheus stole the fire from the Gods and gave it to man, he enabled us to illuminate the dark areas of our consciousness and with that, initiated the evolution of ideas and, consequently, of our species...
+When Prometheus stole the fire from the Gods and gave it to men, he enabled us to illuminate the dark areas of our consciousness and with that, initiated the evolution of ideas and, consequently, of humanity...

 Writing with light, reading between the lines and looking at the absurd to understand reality.